ForawardStar/HIPe/README.md

 ### Training
 Before training and testing, the data path and output path should be properly changed.
-1. train the HIPe-Guider by running "main.py" existed in the FileFolder named "HIPe-Guider"
+1. Train the HIPe-Guider by running "main.py" existed in the FileFolder named "HIPe-Guider"

-2. train the HIPe-Peeler by running "main.py" existed in the FileFolder named "HIPe-Peeler"
+2. Train the HIPe-Peeler by running "main.py" existed in the FileFolder named "HIPe-Peeler"

 ### Testing